Alan4247748/friendly-potato/docs/Tech Writing/The Hackers Hack.md

 Using more than 70,000 segment commands that define logical bit operations, the system establishes a small computer with a basic architecture.
 This includes features like registers, a full 64-bit adder, and a comparator, enabling it to search memory and conduct arithmetic operations

-It's not as fast as JS, but it's an equivalent.
+It's not as fast as JavaScript (JS), but it's an equivalent.
 The bootstrapping operations for the sandbox escape exploit are written to run on this logic circuit and the whole thing runs in this weird, emulated environment created out of a single decompression pass through a JBIG2 stream.

 **An example of pure genius and terrifying reminder of what `minds` can devise.**

 ## Bootstrapped Computing

 In highly restricted environments, it's possible to create a bootstrap mechanism that builds up to a more functional computing environment from basic primitives.
 This is similar to how early computers were bootstrapped with a layer of basic instructions.
-They hacked together ulilites from which they could stich new more complex software together.
+They hacked together utilities from which they could stich new more complex software together.
 Early Hackers went from rudimentary operations to complex software.
 How does this parallel within restricted or unexpected environments to achieve complex tasks?

 **Unintended Functionality**